EmersonHoruss/neelevat-script/Readme.md

    pip install pywin32
 3. **Excel**: It is required to have excel installed, to have this it is necessary to be in a windows operative system.

+4. **Change the path of files**: for the moment it is hardcoded the path, so, each time you want download the project you have to change the path.

 ## Integration with Task Scheduler
 You can schedule the script to run every time you want.
 We achive this using Task Scheduler.